-GG-5: Tom Richards, Consultant
+GG-5: Tom Richards, Consultant [in addition to the primary questions noted above]

 - assess Tom's ethical conduct with respect to David Jackson? - ...with respect to Z CORP, especially the environmental affairs department? - ...with respect to Channel 13? - what seems to be his level(s) of moral reasoning?